carpentries/maintainer-onboarding/episodes/02-skills.md

 interactions with contributors and let them know that their involvement is valued.
 GitHub's [OpenSource Guide for Maintainers](https://opensource.guide/best-practices/#learning-to-say-no) has an excellent discussion on learning to say no.

-> ## Exploring Recent Issues (20 min)
-> You will be placed in a breakout group with members of your Lesson Team.
-Open the GitHub
-> repo for your lesson and navigate to the `Issues` tab.
-Starting with the oldest issue
-> that is less than 6 months old, discuss each issue with your group and decide which of
-> the above categories it fits into.
-Add a comment describing your group's suggested
-> action/follow-up on the issue.
-Be sure to tag any involved parties.
-It's ok if you
-> don't get through all of your group's issues!
-Some lessons have a lot of issues.
-{: .challenge}

 > ## Exploring Outstanding Issues (20 min)
 > With your breakout group, select one PR or Issue that has been